Food allergies tend to affect these areas. Graphic by MarVistaVet

 Cyclosporine is a modulator of the immune response that has been helpful in both human and non-human organ transplant patients.
 It has been found to be reliably effective in atopic dermatitis and does not carry the unpleasant side effect profile that steroids do.
 That said, it is not without side effects of its own.
 It is used mostly in dogs but can also be used in cats.
 It is for long-term management and is not helpful for acute flare up control.

 This is a new medication best used for itch relief and blocking itch symptoms.
 It is popular as it works fast.
 It does not address the inflammation in the skin; it just stops the itch sensation.
-This means that infection still needs to be controlled.
+This means that any sking infection causing the itch will still need to be controlled.
 For more details visit: Apoqueldogs.com

 Canine Atopic Dermatitis Immunotherapeutic (Cytopoint®) Injections